MicrosoftDocs/Devices-docs/surface/surface-service-and-repair.md

 Microsoft recommends that only technically inclined individuals with the knowledge, experience, and requisite tools perform repairs in accordance with the relevant [Surface Service Guide instructions](https://www.microsoft.com/download/100440).

 > [!NOTE]
-> Replacement components may be new or refurbished.
+> Self-serve replacement components are currently only available for purchase separately, independent of the warranty status of your device.
+Replacement components may be new or refurbished.